 Pronunciation of 'Glucometer'

-The word 'glucometer' refers to a device used to measure the concentration of glucose in the blood.
-It is pronounced as 'ˈɡluːkəˌmiːtər' in English.
+The word 'glucometer' refers to a medical device used to measure blood glucose levels.
+It is pronounced as 'ˈɡluː.kəˌmiː.tər' in English (en-US).

 Word Origin

-The term 'glucometer' is derived from the combination of 'gluco-' (from glucose) and '-meter' (a device for measuring).
+The word 'glucometer' is derived from the combination of 'gluco-' referring to glucose and '-meter' meaning a measuring device.
+It originated in the mid-20th century.

 Pronunciation Details